awendland/bedsheets/README.md

 ##### Unknown (400)

 Any other errors thrown by the underlying `googleapis` interface will be logged to `stderr` and will either return the original status code or `400` if no status code was present.
 They will include the original error `message` in the response payload to assist with immediate debugging without exposing too much sensitive information.

+#### CORS

+The server will respond to requests with an `Origin` header by reflecting the value back in `Access-Control-Allow-Origin`.
+It will similarly reflect values for `Access-Control-Allow-Methods` and `Access-Control-Allow-Headers`. `OPTIONS` requests will be returned with `204` status codes, unless they request invalid URLs (in which case they will be handled like normal).

+This should enable browser-based access to Bedsheet's APIs.
+To disable CORS support pass `DISABLE_CORS=true` as an environment variable.

 ### Sheets Configuration